Posted on June 14 2019

 Add filtered water, elderberries, ginger, cinnamon and clove to a saucepan with a lid (NOT honey).

-Bring mixture to the boil, stirring occasionally, then cover and simmer for 45 minutes to 1 hour (You want the liquid to have reduced by almost half)
+Bring mixture to the boil, stirring occasionally, then simmer for 45 minutes to 1 hour (You want the liquid to have reduced by almost half.
+This is what makes it 'syrupy')

 Mash the elderberries with the back of a spoon to break them down, then strain mixture with a fine strainer or cheesecloth. (compost the berry leftovers from strainer).